 5. No One Knows How to Play

 Admittedly, this problem won't be present in competitive settings, but let's not jump the gun.
 Odds are you've interacted with Pokemon's TCG at some point, whether it's receiving the cards as a kid or buying them for your own.

 Legal or Not?

 Here's another test: Is the Mega Blastoise card above an official trading card?
 If so, is it legal for tournament use?
-If you're unsure, don't feel bad, but understand how challenging it is to gauge whether you're playing against official Nintendo products.
-(This Blastoise is both real and legal).
+If you're unsure, don't feel bad, but understand how challenging it is to gauge whether you're playing against actual Nintendo products; this Blastoise is both real and legal.

 4. Older Cards Are Worthless